Reaching Your God-Given Potential

 crossstatechamps2023.jpg

-One of the most inspiring examples of motivating others to achieve breakthroughs is the story of the first person to run a sub-four-minute mile.
+One of the most inspiring examples of motivating others through achievement is the story of the first person to run a sub-four-minute mile.
+For decades, experts claimed the barrier could not be broken.
+Then, in 1954, Roger Bannister ran 3:59.4—and in the years that followed, hundreds of others broke through the same wall.

-In my next article, I'll discuss why some people fail to reach their God-given potential and how coaches and others can help those around them achieve their best.
+In my next article, I’ll explore why some people fall short of their God-given potential and how coaches, mentors, and communities of faith can help inspire others to reach their full potential as God intended.

 Blessings,